 PROFESSOR CONTACT INFORMATION

 Although this syllabus may seem intimidating, past students have found the class much more comfortable than what the syllabus suggests.
-Check out what my past students have said, in their own words (under “Welcome” of our Canvas homepage).
+Check out what my past students have said, in their own words (under “Getting Started in Canvas" in the Canvas Modules).
 The syllabus is so specific in order to put you in the best position to succeed in the course.
 If you make the needed effort, I’m confident that you’ll get a lot out of the class, and hopefully you’ll also enjoy it.

 Be advised, however, that we will be dealing with some sensitive material that requires maturity and an open mind to examine.
 If any material is a concern to you, please contact me about it.

 Even as this is an asynchronous online course (meaning that you will be working independently through the course modules this semester), we will have a few optional (but recommended) video class sessions, using Zoom.
 Those sessions will allow us to meet each other and will make it easier for me to help you to navigate the course as well as permit me to cover a few things more easily than just to have you work through them independently.
-I will give you a few times and ask that you let me know which work best for you.
+For the library research instruction session, I will give you a few times and ask that you let me know which work for you.
+Please respond to that survey as soon as it becomes available to you in Announcements.
 I'll select the time that works best for most of you.
-You would then access the Zoom link, once I schedule a session, by clicking "TechConnect Zoom" from the menu on the left side of the homepage.
+You would then access the Zoom link in order to attend the class meeting by clicking "TechConnect Zoom" from the menu on the left side of the homepage.
 You must have a working web camera and microphone.

 REQUIRED TEXTS & OTHER MATERIALS